tkokkeng/KE5105-Time-Series-Forecasting/exploration/ETL7.impute.eval.gapsize.md

 Summary of Findings
 ===================

--   RMSE increases with gap size and amount of missing data.
+-   RMSE increases with gap size.

 Load libraries
 ==============